mortii/anki-morphs/docs/src/user_guide/setup/settings/tags.md

 ![tags-tab.png](../../../img/tags-tab.png)

-As AnkiMorphs handles cards it also automatically adds/removes various tags to those cards.
-You can customize the names of the different tags if you want, or you can just leave them as they are and move on.
+As AnkiMorphs handles cards, it also automatically adds/removes various tags to those cards.
+You can customize the names of the different tags if you want, or you can leave them as they are and move on.

 * **One unknown morph**:
-  Cards that only have 1 unknown morph will be given this tag
+  Cards that only have one unknown morph will be given this tag
 * **Multiple unknown morphs**:
-  Cards that have more than 1 unknown morph will be given this tag
+  Cards that have more than one unknown morph will be given this tag
 * **Learn card now**:
   When you use the [Learn Card Now](../../usage/browser.md) feature on a card, it will be given this tag.
 The purpose of this tag is to make the internal process of the `Learn Card Now` feature simpler.
-Don't give this tag to cards manually, it will do nothing.
+Don't give this tag to cards manually, nothing will happen.
 * **Set known and skip**:
   When you use the [Set known and skip](../../usage/reviewing-cards.md#encountering-morphs-you-already-know) feature on a card, it will be given this tag.
 Cards with this tag should not be deleted; AnkiMorphs might lose track of which